saurvs/astro-rust/README.md

 This repository will contain highly accurate and efficient astronomical algorithms, implemented in the Rust programming language, for calculating interesting things about bodies in our solar system.

 ## Available things
-* Julian Day
+* Julian day
-* Sidereal Time
+* Sidereal time
 * Geodesics
-* Atmospheric Refraction Corrections
+* Atmospheric refraction corrections
-* Transformation between Ecliptic, Equatorial, Horizontal, and Galactic Coordinates
+* Transformation between ecliptic, equatorial, horizontal, and galactic coordinates

 ## References
 * *Astronomical Algorithms, Second Edition by Jean Meeus*